Unstructured-IO/unstructured/unstructured/ingest/v2/README2.md

 ## Building a Destination Connector
-We'll start with a Destination Connector because those are the easier to build.
+We'll start with a Destination Connector because those are the easier to build than Source Connectors.

 In this case we'll use the Chroma vector database destination because: